 4 Steps to Protect Your Health

-The same steps that ensure a healthy mouth also help you manage your diabetes.
+The same steps that ensure a healthy mouth also help you manage diabetes.

 Eat a healthy diet.